 McMaster is a West Point graduate with a Ph.D. in U.S. history from the University of North Carolina at Chapel Hill.
 He was listed as one of Time magazine’s 100 most influential people in 2014.

 McMaster’s fame grew after his 1997 book “Dereliction of Duty” criticized the country’s military and political leadership for poor leadership during the Vietnam War.

-Posted by Ian Greenhalgh on February 22, 2017, With 737 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on February 22, 2017, With 742 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.